When the Hogwarts Express opened on July 8, 2014, it marked a turning point for Florida's theme parks.

-It was also the grand opening of Diagon Alley, the second Harry Potter-themed land at Universal Orlando, will generate crowds and additional revenue at the resort for years to come.
-What many observers may not fully understand is that one ride, the Hogwarts Express, will likely make a huge impact on attendance, earnings, and the relative distribution of visitors among Florida's parks.
-It's part of Universal's plan to aggressively expand and capture market share.
+It was also the grand opening of Diagon Alley, the second Harry Potter-themed land at Universal Orlando.
+Predictably, the land has generated huge crowds and additional revenue at the resort.
+But the Hogwarts Express may have had an even bigger impact on attendance, earnings, and the relative distribution of visitors among Florida's parks.
+It's part of Universal's clever plan to aggressively expand and capture market share.
 The train ride is an especially bold component of the resort's expansion and transformation.

-While impressive, the real game changer for the resort occurred in 2010 when it debuted The Wizarding World of Harry Potter at Islands of Adventure.
-Although the Potter land was only open for about half of the year, the Theme Index registered a 30% bump in attendance for the park.
+Potter-mania began in 2010 when Universal Orlando debuted The Wizarding World of Harry Potter at Islands of Adventure.
+Although the land was only open for about half of the year, the resort registered a 30% bump in attendance for the park.
 In 2011, the first full year that The Wizarding World was open, Islands of Adventure experienced another 29% growth spurt.
 It leapt from the world's 16th most visited park in 2009 to the 10th position on the global countdown in 2011.
 Clearly, fans have been wild about Harry.

 The Hogwarts Express is the Engine that Could Drive Success

-OK, you're probably thinking, the new Potter land will bring a bunch of new visitors to the park.
-They'll ogle at the fire-breathing dragon perched atop Gringotts Bank and marvel at the Escape from Gringotts ride nestled inside the bank.
+OK, you're probably thinking, the new Potter land brought a bunch of new visitors to the park.
+They ogled at the fire-breathing dragon perched atop Gringotts Bank and marveled at the Escape from Gringotts ride nestled inside the bank.
 What does the train ride have to do with anything?

-With today's opening, Universal Orlando has two Potter lands spread between its two theme parks.
-The original area, now called The Wizarding World of Harry Potter – Hogsmeade, showcases the Scottish village where the Hogwarts school is located.
-The new Diagon Alley land portrays the London side of Rowling's mythological landscape.
+Universal Orlando has two Potter lands spread between its two theme parks.
+The original area, called The Wizarding World of Harry Potter – Hogsmeade, showcases the Scottish village where the Hogwarts school is located.
+The Diagon Alley land portrays the London side of Rowling's mythological landscape.
 And just as in the books and movies, the two locales are connected by the Hogwarts Express.

 Rather than a mere conveyance to move guests between two points (like the monorails at Disneyland and Disney World), the train itself is a highly themed attraction.
-Whether they originate in Universal Studios Florida or Islands of Adventure, guests are going to want to board the train to get the complete, seamless Potter experience.
+Whether they originate in Universal Studios Florida or Islands of Adventure, guests want to board the train to get the complete, seamless Potter experience.
 But here's the thing: Not just any park visitor can hop on to the ride.

 In order to get past the conductors at either train station, visitors have to show that they have a two-park ticket.
 After all, in both directions they are traveling to a separately gated park.
-A standard one-park ticket to Universal Studios Florida includes admission to Diagon Alley and the London area of The Wizarding World (as a one-park Islands of Adventure ticket grants access to Hogsmeade).
-But it doesn't allow entry into King's Cross Station where Platform 9¾ and the Hogwarts Express awaits.
+A standard one-park ticket to Universal Studios Florida includes admission to Diagon Alley and the London area of The Wizarding World (and a one-park Islands of Adventure ticket grants access to Hogsmeade) But it doesn't allow entry into King's Cross Station where Platform 9¾ and the Hogwarts Express awaits.

-How to Train Your Dragon -- and Your Customers
+How to Train Your Dragon—and Your Customers

-Diehard fans, and there are legions of them, could easily spend more than a day savoring the two Potter lands alone.
+(Diehard fans, and there are legions of them, could easily spend more than a day savoring the two Potter lands alone.)

 Exorbitantly priced Hogwarts robes, Duff beer in The Simpsons' Springfield land, chocolate frogs: These and other costly temptations abound throughout the two parks and have guests constantly reaching for their wallets.